xavigu/Gatsby-blog/src/markdown-pages/personal-projects.md

 ---

-This is a list of my personal projects hosted:
+This is a list of my best personal projects hosted:

 - **Ecommerce clothes app**: Clothing store website in React with Redux, Hooks, GraphQL, ContextAPI, Stripe, Firebase...